scalar-labs/scalardb-samples/scalardb-graphql-sample/README.md

 - Docker Compose 1.28+
 - Node.js 16+

-You need a Personal Access Token (PAT) to access the Docker image of Scalar DB GraphQL in GitHub Container registry since the image is private.
+You need a Personal Access Token (PAT) to access the Docker image of ScalarDB GraphQL in GitHub Container registry since the image is private.
 Ask a person in charge to get your account ready.
 Please read [the official document](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) for more detail.

 ## Set up